release

 OpenID Connect SSO

 OpenID Connect is an identity layer built on top of the OAuth 2.0 protocol.
-Its purpose is to give you one login for multiple sites.
-With the support of OpenID Connect, the Baserow users are now able to use ANY service that supports this exact protocol to login into the tool.
+Its purpose is to provide a single login for multiple sites.
+With OpenID Connect support, Baserow users can now use any service that supports this protocol to log in to the tool.

 • Setting up SSO for OpenID Connect